-NOTE: In applications where a field-supplied transformer is used to step down a higher incoming voltage, the center leg must be grounded when high resistance grounding is used.
+NOTE: In applications where a field-supplied transformer is used to step down a higher incoming voltage, the center leg must be grounded when high resistance grounding is used

-Refer to the unit serial plate and unit specifications for maximum fuse or circuit breaker size.
+Refer to the unit rating plate for maximum fuse or circuit breaker size.
 Each outdoor unit is marked with a "Minimum Circuit Ampacity".
 This means that the field wiring used must be sized to carry that amount of current.
 Depending on the installed kW of electric heat, there may be two field power circuits required.
 If this is the case, the unit serial plate will so indicate.
 All models are suitable only for connection with copper wire.
 Each unit and/or wiring diagram will be marked "Use Copper Conductors Only".
 These instructions must be adhered to.
 Refer to the National Electrical Code (NEC) for complete current carrying capacity data on the various insulation grades of wiring material.
 All wiring must conform to NEC and all local codes.

-The electrical data on the serial plate, in the unit specifications and also in Tables 11A, 11B and 11C on pages 45-47 list fuse sizes for all models including the most commonly used heater sizes.
+The electrical data lists fuse sizes for all models including the most commonly used heater sizes.
 Also shown are the number of field power circuits required for the various models with heaters.

 The unit rating plate lists a "Maximum Time Delay Relay Fuse" or circuit breaker that is to be used with the equipment.
-The correct type and size must be used for proper circuit protection and also to ensure that there will be no nuisance tripping due to the momentary high starting current of the compressor motor.
+The correct size must be used for proper circuit protection and also to ensure that there will be no nuisance tripping due to the momentary high starting current of the compressor motor.